antxa/TextnConceptsRetrieval/README.md

 ````

 Using one of the above commands, we create a container and start some
 processes on it.
-Note that we mount the 'index' and 'docs4indexing'
+Note that:
-folders in the Docker container.
-The owner of the 'index' folder has
+  + We mount the 'index' and 'docs4indexing' folders in the Docker container.
+The owner of the 'index' folder has to be 8983 to be accesible by Solr.
-to be 8983 to be accesible by Solr.
+  + As two DBpedia Spotlight servers are launched inside the container (one for English and another one for Spanish), at least 14GB of RAM memory are needed.

 The difference between these two commands is the last argument
 ('start-bash' or 'start').
 Using the first one, after initializing the
 container, a bash prompt into a running docker will be available.

 Now Solr server is up listening on port 8983.
-You can access using
+You can access the Solr
-your navigator the Solr admin interface and the browse interface of
+admin interface and the browse interface of the already created
-the already created 'textnconcepts' index here:
+'textnconcepts' index using your browser following these links:

 [http://localhost:8983/solr/#/textnconcepts](http://localhost:8983/solr/#/textnconcepts)